 'The Last of Us' game actors and creator discuss the show's success

-But like that Game of Thrones spin-off, The Last of Us also owes its story to another medium — no, not a series of best-selling books, but a groundbreaking video game.
+But like that Game of Thrones spin-off, The Last of Us also derives its storytelling from another medium — no, not a series of best-selling books, but a groundbreaking video game.

 The promise of video game storytelling